iterative/cml.dev/content/docs/self-hosted-runners.md

   (this should delete itself after terminating the instance)
 - The generated key-pair (named with pattern `cml-{random-id}`)

 If you encounter these edge cases create a [GitHub Issue with as much detail as possible](https://github.com/iterative/cml/issues/new).
-If possible link your workflow in the issue or provide an example of your worflow's YAML.
+If possible link your workflow in the issue or provide an example of your workflow's YAML.

 Additionally, try to capture and include logs from the instance: